Gail Rebuck: Personal life

 She was married to Philip Gould, until his death in November 2011.
-They had two daughters: Georgia Gould, who currently serves as the MP for Queen's Park and Maida Vale (UK Parliament constituency), and Grace Gould.
+They had two daughters: Georgia Gould, who serves as the MP for Queen's Park and Maida Vale, and Grace Gould.

 Honours

 Rebuck was appointed a Commander of the Order of the British Empire (CBE) in the 2000 New Year Honours, and promoted to Dame Commander of the same Order (DBE) in the 2009 Birthday Honours.

 In 2014, it was announced that Rebuck was to become a Labour peer in the House of Lords, following in the footsteps of her late husband.
 She was created a life peer on 18 September 2014, taking the title Baroness Rebuck, of Bloomsbury in the London Borough of Camden.